nikfio/forex_data/docs/source/configuration.rst

 Configuration File
 ==================

 The forex_data package uses a YAML configuration file to manage settings.
-By default, it looks for a file named ``appconfig.yaml`` in your project directory.
+You can pass directly the absolute path to the YAML file or also a folder.
+In the second case, it will look for the configuration file ending with `data_config.yaml` in the specified folder.
+Furthermore, any parameter value can be overridden by explicit assignment in object instantion.

 Basic Configuration File
 ------------------------